Skip to content

 Main Objective

-The main objective of the project is to strengthen parents’ ability to understand online phenomena and to support the resilience of youth against extremist content.
+The main objective of the project is to help parents make sense of online phenomena and strengthen their children’s resilience against extremist content.

 Project Goals

-• To increase parents’ opportunities to recognise and react to the risk of youth radicalisation through a low-threshold digital tool.
+• Increasing parents’ opportunities to recognise and react to the risk of their child’s radicalisation through a low-threshold digital tool.

-• To strengthen professionals’ readiness to recognise the phenomenon of radicalisation and support the online resilience of youth.
+• Strengthening professionals’ ability to recognise radicalisation and support young people’s online resilience.

-• To offer parents group and individual support for challenging situations.
+• Providing parents with both group and individual support to help them manage challenging situations.

 The project is funded by EU ISF – Internal Security Fund 1.5.2026-30.4.2028